Dance and nude Art

 ICAS Dance Art

-The history of the earliest form of Dance art traces back to the Indian origins, the period of the Vedas, which date back to around 1000 B.C, and the image of Shiva, the Lord of Dance.
+The history of the earliest form of Dance art traces back to Indian origins, the period of the Vedas, which dates back to around 1000 B.C., and the image of Shiva, the Lord of Dance.

 ICAS Vilas Art Gallery